tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/availability_zones_by_product.html.markdown

 page_title: "TencentCloud: tencentcloud_availability_zones_by_product"
 sidebar_current: "docs-tencentcloud-datasource-availability_zones_by_product"
 description: |-
   Use this data source to get the available zones in current region.
-Must set product param to fetch the product infomations(e.g. => cvm, vpc) By default only `AVAILABLE` zones will be returned, but `UNAVAILABLE` zones can also be fetched when `include_unavailable` is specified.
+Must set product param to fetch the product infomations(e.g. => cvm, vpc).
+By default only `AVAILABLE` zones will be returned, but `UNAVAILABLE` zones can also be fetched when `include_unavailable` is specified.
 ---

 # tencentcloud_availability_zones_by_product

 Use this data source to get the available zones in current region.
-Must set product param to fetch the product infomations(e.g. => cvm, vpc) By default only `AVAILABLE` zones will be returned, but `UNAVAILABLE` zones can also be fetched when `include_unavailable` is specified.
+Must set product param to fetch the product infomations(e.g. => cvm, vpc).
+By default only `AVAILABLE` zones will be returned, but `UNAVAILABLE` zones can also be fetched when `include_unavailable` is specified.

 ## Example Usage